Weight Gain After a Tummy Tuck: What You Should Know (Updated 2025)

 Lifestyle

 The most common culprit of unwanted weight gain is simply unhealthy lifestyle choices.
-Eating high-calorie foods while living a sedentary lifestyle can cause you to gain weight quickly.
+Eating processed, high-calorie foods while living a sedentary lifestyle can cause you to gain weight quickly.
 If you want to maintain a slim, lean figure, there’s no replacement for a balanced diet and regular exercise.
 No matter how many plastic surgery procedures you decide to undergo, establishing healthy habits is the best way to look and feel your best.
+Some tips:

 Hormones

-Your hormone levels fluctuate throughout the course of your life, starting in puberty.
-They can also change depending on your diet, genetics, or age.
 If your hormones are unbalanced, your body may gain weight at a dramatic rate.
 If exercise and healthy eating aren’t enough to correct the problem, try talking to a doctor to see if you can be tested for a hormonal condition.

 Stress

 Stress puts pressure on nearly every part of your body and nervous system.
 It often causes people to eat more and sleep less—two things that contribute to weight gain.
 Stress can also cause hormonal issues like the ones mentioned above.
-If you’re going through a tough patch, try activities such as exercise or journaling to help put your system back in alignment.
+If you’re going through a tough patch, try activities such as exercise, meditation, or journaling to help put your system back in alignment.

 What Happens If You Gain Weight After a Tummy Tuck?